kagalle/objective-gentoo/gentoo_install_guide.rst

 Create bootable media
 =====================

 Using an existing linux installation, create a removable thumb-drive that can boot the destination machine.
 This live-CD environment will contain the scripts and utilities needed to prepare the destination machine to boot Gentoo directly.
 Existing machines with other operating systems can be used to create this live-CD, but the steps would be somewhat different.
-The name "live-CD" matches the assigned host-name when the system is running - it could be any sort of removable media, like a CD-ROM or a flash-drive.
+The name "live-CD" matches the assigned host-name when the system is running - it can be any sort of removable media, like a CD-ROM or a flash-drive.

-1. Manually find your nearest mirror - go to ``https://www.gentoo.org/downloads/mirrors/`` and make note of (copy to clip-board) the https URL of the mirror you choose.
+#.
+Manually find your nearest mirror - go to ``https://www.gentoo.org/downloads/mirrors/`` and make note of the https URL of the mirror you choose.

 #.
 In a browser, go to the nearest mirror